+The difference between furnace and boiler is primarily in the method they follow to produce heat.
 Furnace and boiler are two techniques that are used all over the country to heat a home.
-Both are effective ways to provide warmth to a home but they are basically different methods having their unique advantages and disadvantages.
+Both are effective ways to provide warmth to a home, but they are basically different methods having their unique advantages and disadvantages.
 People who do not understand the physics or working principles behind furnace and boiler remain confused between the two heating methods, and cannot make a right choice.
 This article attempts to find out the differences between the two heating methods so as to enable home owners to make a correct choice depending upon their circumstances and requirements.

-While, furnaces heat air and distribute this air throughout the house to keep it warm, boilers heat up water and then use this heat of water or steam to heat the house.
+Boilers heat up water and then use this heat of water or steam to heat the house.
 To distribute steam throughout the house, pipes are used that carry steam to steam radiators.
 On the other hand, hot water can keep the house warm through radiant floor heating systems or by heating air through a coil system.
-Even knowing these basic differences between a furnace and a boiler does not take us any closer to finding a solution to our problem of heating our home in the most efficient manner.
+By now, you can understand that even knowing these basic differences between a furnace and a boiler does not take us any closer to finding a solution to our problem of heating our home in the most efficient manner.
 There are manufacturers of both boiler and furnace based systems, and they are giving long enough warranties.

 What is the difference between Furnace and Boiler Systems?